Share and Spread the love

 Sometimes you’ll have plenty of full-grown mealworms that you still don’t need.
 In this case, you can store them and save them for later use.

-In order to keep the mealworm in this stage of the life cycle, you’ll need to place them in the refrigerator at (45 – 50 °F ).
-At low temperatures, mealworms cease their metamorphosis and go dormant meaning they don’t need food to survive.
+To keep the mealworm in this stage of the life cycle, you’ll need to place them in the refrigerator at (45 – 50 °F ).
+At low temperatures, mealworms cease their metamorphosis and enter a dormant state, meaning they no longer require food to survive.

-They can stay in the refrigerator even for a couple of months, I recommend that once a week, you may take them out for a day and leave them on the prepared bedding at room temperature.
+They can be stored in the refrigerator for up to a couple of months.
+I recommend taking them out for a day once a week and leaving them on the prepared bedding at room temperature.
 This will further prolong the time they can spend in the refrigerator.

 Another storage option is drying your mealworms.
-You can dry them on a stove or use the food or clothes drier.
+You can dry them on a stove or use the food or clothes dryer.
 Also, you can dry them outside.
-This is probably the better option, as dying them inside, even on a stove or in a dryer can really stink up the place.
+This is probably the better option, as dying them inside, even on a stove or in a dryer, can really stink up the place.

-For example, if the colony has become infested, You can easily do this by pouring boiling hot water over them, or simply leaving them outside and letting the wild birds take care of them.
+For example, if the colony has become infested, you can easily remove the nests by pouring boiling hot water over them, or simply leave them outside and let the wild birds take care of them.

 Do You Need to Kill Mealworms Before Feeding to Chickens?

 You can freely feed live mealworms to your chickens.
 Even if they transform into Darkling Beetle, it’s still perfectly safe.
-However, this likely won’t happen as your chickens will gobble them right away.
+However, this is unlikely to happen, as your chickens will likely gobble them right away.

 FAQ